tatsuyai713/lwrclpy-for-FastDDSv3/readme.md

 # lwrclpy — Zero-to-Run Guide (Fast DDS v3)

 **lwrclpy** is an rclpy-compatible Python library built **directly on Fast DDS v3**.
-It is designed to remove the friction of using ROS 2 alongside modern Python ML/AI stacks by avoiding ROS 2's distro/ABI constraints while keeping familiar ROS-like APIs:
+It removes the friction of using ROS 2 alongside modern Python ML/AI stacks by avoiding ROS 2 distro/ABI constraints while keeping familiar ROS-like APIs:

 - ROS-style imports: `from std_msgs.msg import String`
 - `Node / QoS / publisher / subscription / spin`
 - Works in **any Ubuntu venv** with a single `pip install` when using the runtime‑bundled wheel.
+- **Interoperates on a ROS 2 network** via DDS/RTPS (see “Talk to ROS 2 nodes” below).

 > Tested on Ubuntu 24.04 with Python 3.12.